agrc/gis.utah.gov/_posts/2022-04-14-nearest-fire-stations-map.md

 GIS enables us to ask big questions and get reliable answers.

-If you have any questions about geospatial data or mapping please reach out to us at {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.agrc text=' ' hide-punctuation=true %}{% endcapture %}
+If you have any questions about geospatial data or mapping please reach out to {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.agrc text=' ' hide-punctuation=true %}{% endcapture %}
 {{ contact }}.